 - Animals also like dandelions, do not steal their feed in excess.

 - Nature reserves are of course off limits.

 - For collecting a basket is suitable, there the plants are not crushed.

 Once you've collected the blossoms, you can set about making your own dandelion champagne.

 - 3 pcs 0,5 liter swing top bottles

 For 15 gr. petals, that is only the yellow parts of the blossom, you need to collect about 32 dandelion flowers.
 Honey is best bought from your local beekeeper or at the market.
 And the lemon serves as an aid against molds in the fermentation process.

 This recipe makes 1.5 quarts of dandelion sparkling wine and yes, I call this drink sparkling wine and that means it is alcoholic.

 Through the natural yeasts on the flowers we have a very powerful feed for the alcoholic fermentation, in which the yeasts die and carbonic acid is released.
 Also honey can be fermented into alcohol perfectly, the most famous result is certainly the honey wine mead.
-The combination of wild yeasts and honey in this drink produces an estimated 6-7% alcohol.
+The combination of wild yeasts and honey in this drink produces a small amount of alcohol.
 Dandelion sparkling wine tastes deliciously tart and not as sweet as my other alcohol ferment from honey, the scrumptious coffee liqueur Katsulua.

 Remove all the green from the dandelion petals.
 This is a bit time-consuming, but you will be rewarded with a very fine sweetness without a bitter aftertaste.
 Cut the lemon into slices.